dobrystuff77/socialnetwork/README.md

 ### Backend

-Node.js, Express.js, PostgreSQL, AWS S3 for storing pictures with reference in database, passwords are salted-hashed and encrypted with Node and Bcrypt, Cookie Session takes care about already logged in user.
-Page is protected from SQL injections and CSURF attacks, Socket.io protocol for chat feature
+Node.js, Express.js, PostgreSQL, AWS S3 for storing pictures with reference in database, passwords are salted-hashed and encrypted with Node and Bcrypt, Cookie Session takes care about already logged in user, page is protected from SQL injections and CSURF attacks, Socket.io protocol for chat feature

 ---